alucryd/oxyromon/README.md

 - Craft some unit tests for arcade systems
 - Craft some unit tests for NSZ
 - Craft some unit tests for IRD and PS3 in general
-- Support rebuilding PS3 ISOs using IRD files, if possible and requested
+- Support rebuilding PS3 ISOs using IRD files, if possible, and requested
 - Add a metadata scraper in the retroarch format

 ## oxyromon